awsdocs/amazon-mq-developer-guide/doc_source/ensuring-effective-amazon-mq-performance.md

 + If your messages are smaller than 100 KB, persistent storage latency is the limiting factor\.
 + If your messages are larger than 100 KB, persistent storage throughput is the limiting factor\.

 When you use ActiveMQ in persistent mode, writing to storage normally occurs when there are either few consumers or when the consumers are slow\.
 In non\-persistent mode, writing to storage also occurs with slow consumers if the heap memory of the broker instance is full\.
-Because Amazon MQ has highly\-durable storage \(all persistent messages are replicated across three Availability Zones\), the throughput to persistent storage is smaller than the throughput to local, single\-AZ storage\.

 To determine the best broker instance type for your application, we recommend testing different broker instance types\.
 For more information, see [Instance Types](broker.md#broker-instance-types) and also [Measuring the Throughput for Amazon MQ using the JMS Benchmark](https://aws.amazon.com/blogs/compute/measuring-the-throughput-for-amazon-mq-using-the-jms-benchmark/)\.